-Mississippi storm: Damage, injuries reported in Hattiesburg area
+Mississippi storm: At least 4 dead; damage reported in Hattiesburg area

 - A search and rescue operation is underway in Hattiesburg, mayor says

-(CNN)Severe storms shattered parts of southern Mississippi early Saturday, damaging buildings in the cities of Hattiesburg and Petal -- including parts of a private college and a fire station -- and leaving an undetermined number of people injured, officials said.
+"I will travel to the affected areas today to get a full assessment of the damage and the need," Bryant said in a Facebook post.

+Hattiesburg has taken a lot of damage, the National Weather Service said in an advisory.
+It's the largest city in Forrest County with about 46,000 people.

-A search and rescue operation is underway in Hattiesburg, a city of about 46,000 people, Mayor Johnny DuPree said before dawn Saturday.
-The damage may have been caused by a tornado, CNN affiliate WDAM-TV reported.
+A search and rescue operation is underway in the city, Mayor Johnny DuPree said before dawn Saturday.
+A tornado may have caused the damage, CNN affiliate WDAM-TV reported.

 Most of Hattiesburg's damage appeared to be on the downtown's outskirts, DuPree said.
-A fire station was damaged, as was parts of William Carey University, a private Christian college with about 4,000 students.
+A fire station was damaged, as were parts of William Carey University, a private Christian college with about 4,000 students.

 Students at William Carey were reporting minor injuries, the university said.
 Dormitories and other buildings were damaged, the school said.